EjilolaHammedEjitomiwa/Al-Sudaisi-Quran/README.md

-# Sheikh Abdulrahman Al Ossi Quran
+# Shiekh Abdulrahman Al Sudaisi
 ![Screenshot](../master/images/main.png)

 ### This is a complete Quran recitation by Shiekh Abdulrahman Al Sudaisi